mongodb/docs/source/includes/list-table-cluster-options.rst

    * - :guilabel:`Admin Username & Password`

+     - Creates a MongoDB admin user.
+This field appears only if you are creating the first cluster in a |service| group.

-     - Creates a MongoDB admin user for the cluster.
-The admin user has read and write access to any database in the cluster.
-Be sure to keep a copy of your password.
+       The admin user has read and write access on any MongoDB database created in any cluster in your |service| group.
+The admin user can also enable sharding on any database.

+       **When creating a new admin user, be sure to save the credentials.**

-       You can click :guilabel:`Generate Secure Password` to have |service| can generate the password for you.
-If you do, **copy** the password now.
-       |service| displays it only once.
+       To optionally have |service| generate the password, click :guilabel:`Generate Secure Password` .
+If you do, *copy the password*. |service| displays it only once.